 For a paper filing system, write file names on the spines of (narrow) folders or ring binders

 - Write from the top downwards.
-Consistency means all the titles on a shelf can be read at once, at a glance.
+Consistency means all the titles on a shelf can be read quickly.

 If it is not obvious, put an outline of the contents on a record sheet in the front of each file